 Hempstead Turnpike and Merrick Avenue

 The park at Field 2 offers a playground with a sprinkler area and splash pool.
-Enjoy the park’s other amenities, including batting cages and miniature golf in the morning and then cool off in the sprinklers when the temperatures rise in the afternoon.
-FREE for Nassau County residents; fees vary for nonresidents, but generally $10-$25 parking fee.
+Enjoy the park’s other amenities, including batting cages and miniature golf, then cool off in the sprinklers when temperatures rise.
+FREE for Nassau County residents; $10 for nonresidents on weekends, FREE on weekdays.

 Grant Park — Hewlett

-This is a 35-acre park that offers a spray area as well as roller and ice hockey rinks.
+This 35-acre park offers a spray area as well as roller and ice hockey rinks.
 While the sprinkler area is basic, it doesn’t take much for kids to have fun—just add water.
 FREE

 Tobay Beach — Massapequa

 The spray park was updated after superstorm Sandy, complete with a new snack shack and separate picnic area near the sprinklers.
 The sprinkler area has low-depth water with spray arches, dumping buckets, and the always popular water cannons.
-Fees vary for Town of Oyster Bay residents and nonresidents (weekdays only), but generally $20-$50 to park.
+Daily parking fee for Town of Oyster Bay residents is $20.
+Nonresidents are allowed on weekdays only, not including holidays; parking fee is $50.

 Wantagh Park — Wantagh